10 Important Skills for a Computer Technician

 Problem-solving and decision-making

 For any technician, problem-solving is an essential skill.
 To troubleshoot computer hardware, you will need a significant foundation in problem-solving and careful decision-making.
 Computers need to be handled in a logical and even-handed way.
-Combined with an understanding of how computers work, your problem-solving skills will define how quickly and effectively you can accomplish your technical work.
+Combined with understanding how computers work, your problem-solving skills will define how quickly and effectively you can accomplish your technical work.

 Decision-making allows you to weigh each option and choose the course that will give the best results.
 In computer work, this means knowing which course of action will give you information and which will produce an inconvenient result.